 8. Notices.
 Except as otherwise specifically provided herein, any notice required or permitted by this Agreement shall be in writing and shall be delivered as follows with notice deemed given as indicated: (i) by personal delivery when delivered personally; (ii) by overnight courier upon written verification of receipt; (iii) by telecopy or facsimile transmission upon acknowledgment of receipt of electronic transmission; or (iv) by certified or registered mail, return receipt requested, upon verification of receipt.
 Notices to the Executive shall be sent to the last known address in the Company's records or such other address as the Executive may specify in writing.
-Notices to the Company shall be sent to the Company's Chairman of the Board (or if the Executive is also the Chairman of the Board, to the Company's Lead Director), or to such other Company representative as the Company may specify in writing.
+Notices to the Company shall be sent to the Company's Lead Director), or to such other Company representative as the Company may specify in writing.